-There are no many choices in place there I lived if you are a mathematician by education ))
+There are no many choices in a place there I lived if you are a mathematician by education ))

-It worth to mention that I have passion to digital electronics, programed Soviet calculator MK-61 during childhood, learned dialect of BASIC solely via books reading without access to PC and had a dream to build own computer from discrete components.
+It worth to mention that I have passion to digital electronics, programed Soviet calculator MK-61 during childhood, learned dialect of BASIC solely via books reading without access to PC and had a dream to build my own computer from discrete components.

 Of course I like documented, consistent and simple instruments.

 I worked with many proprietary platforms.
 Job should be done despite any inconveniences and dumbness of development kit.

 Hopefully nowadays modern IDEs and Internet search allow you to work even with bloated, buggy, and inconsistent platforms without dwelling in debugger all days long.

 A small function that checks 4-bit permutation table for correctness.
 I filled 16-bit word with

 offsets in a table and unless it is equal to